The Engines of God: Plot

 Back on the Kosmik starship, though, Hutch was struck by inspiration.
 When she included the dates of the Discontinuities of Quraqua and Nok with the final days of the primitive Beta Pacifica space station, she discovered a repeating pattern of sweeping devastation that spread outward, going from one planet to the next.

 If her theory was correct, she could extrapolate the current position of this destructive wave in space: they could plot a course and go see what had caused numerous disasters across multiple inhabited planets.

 Leaving the Kosmik ship for the newly arrived Academy vessel, they set out, once again, to try and solve their cosmic mystery once and for all.

 They arrived in an unnamed star system that had already been surveyed decades previously.
 At first they found nothing unusual, and decided to make their OWN monument – a set of giant cubic structures, in an attempt to recreate the environment of the other disasters.

 They used a cutting laser and a shuttlecraft to begin to transform some natural stone plateaus into giant cubes, just like at the other planets.

 Shortly thereafter, they detected two strange anomalies – giant clouds in space, traveling at a high speed.
 Although the clouds were quite large – planet sized, at least – they were far too small to be natural objects.
 With insufficient mass, they should have been ripped apart by the star system's gravity.

-One of the mysterious clouds was on the far side of the solar system, but one would pass relatively close to the moon on which they were creating their fake Monuments.
+One of the mysterious clouds was on the far side of the planetary system, but one would pass relatively close to the moon on which they were creating their fake Monuments.
 The mystery deepened when, suddenly, the nearby cloud began to change direction and reduce speed, on a direct course for the moon and the new monuments.
 This was, obviously, inconsistent with any natural phenomena.